AlecrimCloudwalk/aya-revamp/docs/llm_driven_architecture.md

    - No blocking or modifying LLM outputs in code
    - No forced message templates
    - No bot personality changes based on keywords

+## Key Requirements

+### Tool Management
+- Simple tool registration system
+- Easy to add new tools without modifying core code
+- Consistent interface for tool definitions

+### Error Handling
+- LLM should be responsible for error recovery decisions
+- Pass error context and retry counts to the LLM
+- Let the LLM decide retry strategy based on context

+### Asynchronous Processing
+- Support for long-running operations
+- Ability to handle slow external APIs
+- Simple pattern for async operations without overcomplicating

+### Interactive Features
+- Support for interactive buttons in messages
+- Context preservation when handling button clicks
+- Clean integration with LLM decision-making

+### Rich Message Formatting
+- Simple, intuitive methods for the LLM to build Slack Block Kit messages
+- Functions should be as simple as `addDivider()`, `addHeader()`, etc.
+- ALL messages MUST have a vertical colored Slack Block Kit bar (non-negotiable)
+- LLM can select the color from predefined options

 ## Maintaining This Approach